-About the 2020 Spring Music Weekend Teachers
+About the 2023 Fall Dulcimer Weekend Teachers

 Hammered Dulcimer Classes

-doctorate degrees in music from The Ohio State University and has played hammered and mountain dulcimers for nearly 30 years.
+Mark Alan Wade performs throughout Europe, Asia and North America as a soloist on dulcimer and trumpet.
+A classical trumpeter by trade, Mark earned his masters and doctorate degrees in music from The Ohio State University and has played hammered and mountain dulcimers for nearly 30 years.
 His style uniquely marries his classical precision and technique with his wild traditional dulcimer playing.
 As a result, he brings Celtic and world music to life and authenticity to familiar classical pieces.
 Mark recently released a new book entitled, Classical Masterpieces for Hammered Dulcimer.
 A National Champion himself, 6 of his students have also won the National Contest.
 Mark loves teaching beginners and has eight dulcimer books to help them get started right.